tairasoul/funny-cc-sync/README.md

 I don't know how to make a sort of "sourcemap" to ensure the client can remove files that are no longer in the project, especially seeing as there's multiple channels to connect to, so auto-removing files is not a feature.
 If I work on this further, I might try to add that.

+This project also sends the entire channel's data every time a file is changed, so it's currently fairly inefficient when it comes to network usage.

 ## Config

 You can configure the server by editing server/config.json.